jjmontesl/cubetl/README.md

 License
 =======

-CubETL is licensed under GNU General Public License v3 (GPLv3).
+CubETL is published under MIT license.

 For full license see the LICENSE file.